-Now, finally on the horizon, we are excited to be part of the solution to bring Aquatera water west to the Town of Wembley, ensuring community development and sustainability for the region.
+Aquatera is excited to be part of the solution to bring water west to the Town of Wembley in mid-June 2019, ensuring community development and sustainability for the region.

 What does it mean for the Town of Wembley, and its residents, to be a Shareholder of Aquatera?

-In short, this means that the Town of Wembley will exchange its water infrastructure for shares in Aquatera, becoming Aquatera’s fourth shareholder, and first new shareholder since its inception 15 years ago.
+In short, this means that the Town of Wembley exchanged its water infrastructure for shares in Aquatera, becoming Aquatera’s fourth shareholder, and first new shareholder since its inception 15 years ago.

-For the Town, it means that Aquatera will take over all of the risk and costs of owning, maintaining and operating the system.
-For Aquatera, this is what we do best.
-We’re experts in our field and are confident in our ability to ensure the residents of Wembley have high quality, safe, reliable drinking water.
+For the Town, it means that Aquatera has taken over all of the risk and costs of owning, maintaining and operating the system.
+For Aquatera, this is what they do best.
+They’re experts in their field and are confident in their ability to ensure our residents have high quality, safe, reliable drinking water.

 With the Town no longer having to fund water infrastructure, Council will be able to invest in other community needs.
 In addition, dividends will be paid to the Town after two years which can also be invested back in the community.

 Who is paying for this service to be delivered to the Town of Wembley?